Sobiii/Sobiii/README.md

-- 👋 Hi, I’m @Sobiii
-- 🌱 I’m a student undertaking an Msc in Data Science and AI
+- 🌱 A student undertaking an Msc in Data Science and AI

 <!---